sujalgopani/Angular/README.md

 			/>

 	○ Passing contextual data to routed components :
-		- in this topic when the specific component render in the reserved place that time router-outlet is give the some statuc or dynamic value which is accescible by the rendered component.
+		- in this topic when the specific component render in the reserved place that time router-outlet is give the some static or dynamic value which is accescible by the rendered component.
 		Ex.
 			routes File :
 				export const routes: Routes = [